 NAMA subordinated bonds are included within available for sale equity securities.
-The fair value of these bonds at 31 December 2013 increased to € 73 million as the fair value price estimate was increased from 10 (2012) to 15.5.
+The fair value of these bonds at 31 December 2013 increased to € 73 million as the fair value price estimate was increased from 10 at 31 December 2012 to 15.5.